rasulomaroff/telepath.nvim/README.md

 All mappings are operator-pending mode only and listed below:

 1. `r` - stands for `restore` or `return`.
 Operates on remote textobject and return you back to the initial position.
-2. `j` - stands for `jump`.
+2. `m` - stands for `magnet`.
 The same as `r`, but won't return you back to the initial position.
 3. `R` - stands for `restore recursive`.
 After performing any action, Leap's `search` mode will be triggered again with the same operator.
 You can exit this state by pressing escape and you'll be returned to your initial cursor position.
-4. `J` - the same as `R`, but won't return you to the initial position.
+4. `M` - the same as `R`, but won't return you to the initial position.

 To use default mappings, simply call `use_default_mappings` method: